emnify/matrix-synapse-auto-deploy/README.md

 - Debian 9

 It should also run smoothly on any systemd flavoured OS.
 You're free to test and give me feedback (or PR to add support for your favorite system).

+## Installation

+If you are not familiar with ansible, the easiest way is to lauch from the server you want to install matrix on:

+    ansible-playbook playbook.yml -c local

+## Enjoy

+You can now connect to your HomeServer via the riot webclient or by specifying your HomeServer on any other client.